sftcd/happykey/README.md

             This version is built with TESTVECTORS
             You should either choose "normal" inputs or use "-T" not both.

 There's a file with a sample [public key](pub) to which you can encrypt things.
-(I don't have the private key, honest:-) To do
+(I don't have the private key, honest:-) Using that to enrypt the tiny shell script [env](./env), looks like this:
-that:

-            $ ./hpkemain -P pub -i infile -o outfile
+            $ ./hpkemain -P pub -i env
+            -----BEGIN SENDERPUB-----
+            zr3hth4TdmxbZk8hyM1ScIfBbHDq3EqOJ+lJ+PowgA8=
+            -----END SENDERPUB-----
+            -----BEGIN CIPHERTEXT-----
+            lwmIl7EpoPbZy3UQBM5B8gBNICHqfuNGwvkraWxFMPfOcPlH19ifEz2Qch6WLFeGGY4C5MtkbJv6A2/kJqTGOSQ7nwWZKXSgTG2wGXpXyZHN2Q==
+            -----END CIPHERTEXT-----

+(Not sure that MIME type like stuff is wise, but we'll see - it'll be good enough to let me easily test round-tripping at least.)

 ## Test Vectors